elf-io/balancing/docs/usages/balancing.en.md

    > In the current version, Balancing has not yet completed tunnel establishment and port allocation between nodes, so it can only ensure connectivity within and outside the cluster in underlay CNI scenarios.
 In future versions, once Balancing completes tunnel establishment, it will ensure connectivity within and outside the cluster in overlay CNI scenarios.

+3. Defining external service load balancing addresses within the cluster to provide high availability and load balancing access to external services.

-3. Customizing front load balancing addresses or backend forwarding addresses to support more flexible load balancing needs.
+4. Customizing front load balancing addresses or backend forwarding addresses to support more flexible load balancing needs.

 ## Policy Examples